anansadiya-slashmobility/TriviaGame/README.md

 The app was developed using MVP (Model View Presenter) architecture.
 While the trivia questions hasvebeen extracted from [Trivia API](https://opentdb.com/api_config.php).

 ### Dependencies
-[Moya](https://github.com/Moya/Moya) library has been used for the network layer.
+[Moya](https://github.com/Moya/Moya) library was used for the network layer.

 ### Requirements
 * iOS 13.3